dennisppaul/umgebung/README.md

 - a LOT of functions + methods + strategies are not yet implemented ( the idea is to implement these on demand )
 - color system is currently fixed to rang `0 ...
 1` and only works with RGB(A)
 - elements in `println()` need to be concatenated with `,` and not `+` e.g `println("hello ", 23, " world");`
-- only tested on macOS + Raspberry Pi OS + Windows 11 + Ubuntu. although theoretically the external libraries as well as the build system should be cross-platform ( i.e macOS, Windows and any UNIX-like system ) it mz require some tweaking.
+- only tested on macOS + Raspberry Pi OS + Windows 11 + Ubuntu. although theoretically the external libraries as well as the build system should be cross-platform ( i.e macOS, Windows and any UNIX-like system ) it, however, may require some tweaking.

 ### Setting up Homebrew on macOS

 on some *clean* homebrew installations on macOS the environment variable `$LIBRARY_PATH` is not set or at least does not include the homebrew libraries. if so you may add the line `export LIBRARY_PATH=$LIBRARY_PATH:/usr/local/lib` to your profile e.g in `~/.zshrc` in *zsh* shell. note, that other shell environments use other profile files and mechanisms e.g *bash* uses `~/.bashrc`. find out which shell you are using by typing `echo $0`.

-if you have NO idea what this all means you might just try the following lines ( as always without the `$` ) for *zsh*:
+if you have NO idea what this all means you might just try the following lines ( as always without the `$` ;) ) for *zsh*:

 ```
 $ { echo -e "\n# set library path\n"; [ -n "$LIBRARY_PATH" ] && echo "export LIBRARY_PATH=/usr/local/lib:\"\$LIBRARY_PATH\"" || echo "export LIBRARY_PATH=/usr/local/lib"; } >> "$HOME/.zshrc"
 $ source "$HOME/.zshrc"
 ```

-this will set the `$LIBRARY_PATH` in your profile file.
+this will set the `$LIBRARY_PATH` in your *zsh* profile file.